2U (NASDAQ:TWOU) Upgraded at BidaskClub

 BidaskClub upgraded shares of 2U (NASDAQ:TWOU) from a hold rating to a buy rating in a research report released on Wednesday, BidAskClub reports.

 Other research analysts also recently issued reports about the company.
-ValuEngine downgraded 2U from a buy rating to a hold rating in a research note on Thursday, October 1st.
+Oppenheimer restated a hold rating on shares of 2U in a research note on Wednesday, October 28th.
+Zacks Investment Research downgraded 2U from a buy rating to a hold rating in a research note on Saturday, October 31st.
 Morgan Stanley began coverage on 2U in a research note on Tuesday, November 24th.
 They issued an equal weight rating and a $39.00 price target for the company.
-Oppenheimer restated a hold rating on shares of 2U in a research note on Wednesday, October 28th.
-DA Davidson decreased their price target on 2U from $44.00 to $34.00 and set a neutral rating for the company in a research note on Thursday, October 1st.
-Finally, Zacks Investment Research downgraded 2U from a buy rating to a hold rating in a research note on Saturday, October 31st.
-Six analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
-The company currently has a consensus rating of Buy and an average target price of $43.83.
+ValuEngine downgraded 2U from a buy rating to a hold rating in a research note on Thursday, October 1st.
+Finally, DA Davidson decreased their price target on 2U from $44.00 to $34.00 and set a neutral rating for the company in a research note on Thursday, October 1st.
+Six investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
+The stock has a consensus rating of Buy and a consensus price target of $43.83.

 NASDAQ:TWOU opened at $41.99 on Wednesday.
 The company has a debt-to-equity ratio of 0.39, a quick ratio of 1.53 and a current ratio of 1.53.
 The company has a market cap of $3.03 billion, a PE ratio of -8.57 and a beta of 0.92.
 2U has a 52-week low of $11.51 and a 52-week high of $49.46.
 The stock has a 50-day simple moving average of $34.76 and a 200 day simple moving average of $37.28.